Siegrift/tsfunct/README.md

-Original idea was to support chaining same way as lodash `_.chain` works, however after reading [this article](https://medium.com/making-internets/why-using-chain-is-a-mistake-9bc1f80d51ba) describing the disadvantages of using this function, I decided to drop this idea.
+Original idea was to support chaining same way as lodash `_.chain` works, however after reading [this article](https://medium.com/making-internets/why-using-chain-is-a-mistake-9bc1f80d51ba) describing the disadvantages of using this function, I decided to drop this idea and you should probably do the same.

 ## Functional programming style